-Calcium Hypochlorite, an unstabilized, inorganic compound, is available in granular form, tabs, or briquettes.
+Calcium hypochlorite, an unstabilized, inorganic compound, is available in granular form, tabs, or briquettes.
 It offers 47-78% available chlorine and the same percentage of active strength.
 In a 1% solution, it raises the pH to a range of 8.5 to 11.
-Calcium Hypochlorite, also known as Cal Hypo, is a chemical compound with the formula Ca(OCl)2.
+Calcium hypochlorite, also known as Cal Hypo, is a chemical compound with the formula Ca(OCl)2.
 It is a dry form of chlorine that is available in granular, tablet, or briquette form.
-It is a white powder, granule, or tablet with a high pH and provides 48 to 75 percent available chlorine.
+Cal Hypo is a white powder, granule, or tablet with a high pH and provides 48 to 75 percent available chlorine.
 It does not contain any stabilizer but if cyanuric acid is present in the water, it will protect Cal Hypo.
 It is often used to superchlorinate water due to its high available chlorine content and moderate solubility.

 How is Cal Hypo produced?